alnfedorov/Z-DoTT/README.md

 * To prevent environment conflicts, please ensure any active conda or mamba environments are **deactivated** before running Pixi commands.
 * Pixi tasks are cacheless and re-execute from scratch each time they are run.
+* Pay attention to exit codes and error messages.
+If a task fails, it will not produce the expected output, and subsequent tasks depending on it will also fail.

 ---